leobudima/elogii-blog/content/uninterrupted-pharmacy-delivery.md

 In fact, companies like [**Capsule**](https://www.businessinsider.com/what-is-capsule-pharmacy-and-its-medicine-delivery-app-2016-5) had started offering consumers a chance to order their medicine online with same-day delivery in New York as early as 2016.

 The initial success of the start-up prompted titans like Walgreens and CVS to establish online platforms, as well.

 While Amazon entered the market with [**the acquisition of PillPack**](https://www.cnbc.com/2019/05/10/why-amazon-bought-pillpack-for-753-million-and-what-happens-next.html).

 Still, customers remained reluctant to order a valuable commodity like prescription drugs online.

 That’s why before 2020, [**only 1% of the total $275 billion**](https://www.fastcompany.com/40483814/how-capsules-online-pharmacy-is-riding-the-third-wave-of-ecommerce) in revenue that Pharmacy generates came from an online purchase.

-But the trend is changing in favor of ePharmacy.
+But the trend is changing in favour of ePharmacy.

-Now, if you want to know [**how to compete with Amazon**](https://elogii.com/blog/how-can-retailers-survive-and-compete-in-the-age-of-amazon-delivery/), Walgreens, CVS, and the likes, moving your storefront online is a key step in the process.
+Now, if you want to know [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "how to compete with Amazon delivery"), Walgreens, CVS, and the likes, moving your storefront online is a key step in the process.

 It’s also what your customers want.